 In the case of reports about supply staff and contractors, we will report any concerns to their line managers so that any concerning, problematic or inappropriate patterns of behaviour can be identified.

-We will retain information regarding low level concerns a until person leaves school's employment.
+We will retain information regarding low level concerns in line with our school's Low Level Concerns Policy.
+KCSIE 2022, paragraph 440 recommends at least until person leaves school's employment.